sdiehl/stephendiehl.com/posts/haskell_2016.md

 *[Haskell for Mac](https://itunes.apple.com/au/app/haskell/id841285201)*

-Manuel M T Chakravarty et all, have released a new Playground environment aimed at lowering the barrier to entry in Haskell.
+Manuel M T Chakravarty et al. have released a new Playground environment aimed at lowering the barrier to entry in Haskell.

 <!--